 Are there any assets that are not required to pass through probate?

-There are assets that are not required to pass through probate, several categories in fact.
-A couple of examples would be, first of all, assets that have been assigned beneficiaries through a beneficiary designation form.
+Some assets are not required to pass through probate, several categories.
+A couple of examples of a non-probate asset would be, first of all, assets that have been assigned beneficiaries through a beneficiary designation form.
 We frequently see this on assets like retirement accounts, including IRAs and 401(k)s, and also life insurance policies.
-Another category of assets that do not have to pass through probate are assets that are owned jointly with at least one other person.
+Another category of non probate asset that do not have to pass through probate are assets that are owned jointly with at least one other person.
 It may or may not be advisable to put another individual as a co-owner on an asset, but that’s something that an attorney can properly advise you on.

 Video FAQ Library